omega8cc/security_review/README.txt

 Navigate to Administer >> Reports >> Security Review to run the checklist.

 If a check is enabled it will be run.
 You can enable or skip a check on this page only after it has been run.
-Clicking on the 'Help' link beside each check will provide details on why the check exists and what was found on the last run.
+Clicking on the 'Details' link beside each check will provide details on why the check exists and what was found on the last run.

 -- FAQ --